 Of course, this is amazing any time of the year, but in particular during the summer season.
 You can even pour hot broth over it, as I do often throughout the winter.

-My family devoured it, as I made some ground beef with gochujang for them as well to go together with this multi-grain medley and kimchi.
+My family devoured it.
+I made some ground beef with gochujang for them as well to go together with this multi-grain medley and kimchi.

-It was delicious, however, I wasn’t craving meat at the moment, but if any of you wish for a recipe, I will add it in the notes below, because it compliments this very well.
+It was delicious, however, I was not craving meat at the moment.
+If any of you wish for a recipe, I will add it in the notes below, because it compliments this very well.

 I absolutely love kimchi and I make so many delicious meals all year round using kimchi, but it is a perfect side dish with pretty much anything; eggs, rice, noodles, bacon, etc.

 Kimchi is not everyone’s cup of tea.
 I get it!
 However, if you have never tried it before, you must at least give it a chance.
 It is extremely healthy for you and your gut.
 Plus It tastes really good as well.

 If you do not want to eat it a fresh try in some of my recipes.
 That being said, I probably eat it every other day.
 Not only because it is good for me, but because I really love it.

 I know you will love this Multi-Grain Medley Bowl with Kimchi recipe.
 If you make this one or any other recipe from my blog please tag me on Instagram. @sandraseasycooing using hashtag #sandraseasyooking.
 Thank you so much in advance!

 Hot Summer calls for simple meals like this one.
 Multi Grain Medley Bowl with Kimchi is a perfect meal to satisfy your cravings for Korean flavors.